tzhu-bio/UMI-ATAC-seq/README.md

 # UMI-ATAC-dedup

-This pipeline is for UMI-ATAC-seq raw data processing,including extract the UMI from raw fastq read1 file, rename the fastq read2 header,remove sequencing adapters and PCR deduplications with UMIs.
+This pipeline is for UMI-ATAC-seq raw data processing, including extract the UMIs from raw FASTQ read1 file, rename the fastq read2 header,remove sequencing adapters and PCR deduplications with UMIs.

 ## Dependencies
 UMI-ATAC-dedup is mainly tested  in Python 3 and shell commands.
-It requires the Python modules  `gzip` ,`Bio.SeqIO.QualityIO module`and `pysam`.It also requires the software `trimmomatic`.
+It requires the Python modules  `gzip`,`Bio.SeqIO.QualityIO module`and `pysam`.It also requires the software `trimmomatic`.
 ## workflow

 ![image]( https://github.com/tzhu-bio/UMI-ATAC-seq/blob/master/workflow.jpg)